-SamTrans follows the FTA Guidelines for vehicle replacement, which are as follows:
+SamTrans follows the FTA guidelines for vehicle replacement, which are as follows:

-- Fixed-route buses (Gillig, NABI) 12 year

-- Paratransit cutaways (El Dorado) 7 years

-- Paratransit minivans or high-tops (El Dorado) 4 years
+- Fixed-route buses (Gillig, NABI) - 12 years - Paratransit cutaways (El Dorado) - seven years - Paratransit minivans or high-tops (El Dorado) - four years

-Future vehicle procurements will maintain the same standard of two wheelchair slots on standard, articulated, and paratransit cutaway vehicles; and one wheelchair slot on paratransit mini-vans.
-Also, two front-end bike racks are part of all standard and articulated vehicle procurements.
-However, if there were a need driven by service demand, the District would consider changing the standard and adapting the capacity in future purchases.
+Future vehicle procurements will maintain the same standard of two wheelchair slots on standard, articulated, and paratransit cutaway vehicles and one wheelchair slot on paratransit mini-vans.
+Also, two frontend bike racks are part of all standard and articulated vehicle procurements, currently being upgraded to three-bike capacity.